-The Checker Framework's nullness annotations are similar to annotations used in IntelliJ IDEA, FindBugs, JML, the JSR 305 proposal, NetBeans, and other tools.
-In particular, IDE tools such as Eclipse and IntelliJ should be viewed as bug-finding tools rather than verification tools, since they give up precision, soundness, or both in favor of being fast and easy to use.
-Also see Section 33.6 for a comparison to other tools.
+The Checker Framework's nullness annotations are similar to annotations used in other tools.
+You might prefer to use the Checker Framework because it has a more powerful analysis that can warn you about more null pointer errors in your code.
+Most of the other tools are bug-finding tools rather than verification tools, since they give up precision, soundness, or both in favor of being fast and easy to use.
+Also see Section 32.10.1 for a comparison to other tools.